area9innovation/fast/plow/readme.md

 - Positions on some operators are off a bit.
 - Debug type errors
+- Figure out why Java run does not work
 - Speed up the compiler
 - Add a compile server
   - Add option to only type check given ids